 - Although new information may be added at any level up to and including the campus promotion and tenure committee level of review, once the dossier is submitted for review in eDossier, the candidate sections cannot be changed.
-Revisions of vitae or statements or new material, or in response to a level of review, may be added via the supplemental folder, up to and including the campus promotion and tenure committee level of review.
+Revisions of vitae or statements or new material, or in response to a level of review, may be added via the Supplemental folder, up to and including the campus promotion and tenure committee level of review.
 No further additions or comments can be added to the dossier subsequent to the campus promotion and tenure committee level of review. - If additional materials are submitted during the review process for inclusion and consideration in the dossier: - All prior reviewers have the right to comment on additional material, but these comments need to be forwarded through the same review process, beginning with the primary committee.
 Prior reviewers need not take any action as a consequence of reviewing added material; however, they must have an opportunity to reconsider their original recommendations.
-In the case of factual information (e.g., acceptance of a journal article listed as under review), these additions are routine and ordinarily require no comment. - Committees at prior levels may elect to revote on the case if circumstances warrant this action.
+In the case of factual information (e.g., acceptance of a journal article listed as under review), these additions are routine and ordinarily require no comment.

+- o Accomplishments that are part of or added to the e-dossier in the review are counted as "in rank" for that review and are NOT in-rank for a subsequent promotion. - o Committees at prior levels may elect to revote on the case if circumstances warrant this action.
 If a committee decides not to revote, a note to that effect should be uploaded. - In instances where a committee or administrative officer seeks additional information or material, this material must be provided to both the candidate and persons who have already reviewed the dossier, all of whom must have an opportunity to comment. - It is the responsibility of the persons seeking additional materials to provide such material to all concerned parties. - These comments then become a part of the dossier.
-Such additions must be made only when clearly necessary. - Ordinarily there will be very little time allowed for comment, and concerned parties must act within specified deadlines. - All additions must be submitted electronically as searchable PDFs. - If including copies of emails, the best practice is to print the original email to PDF and send as an attachment, preserving the authenticity of the communication. - Annual and three-year reviews will not be part of the dossier but may be consulted by any of the reviewing bodies without violating the obligation to notify the candidate or earlier reviewers.
+Such additions must be made only when clearly necessary. - Ordinarily there will be very little time allowed for comment and concerned parties must act within specified deadlines. - All additions must be submitted electronically as searchable PDFs. - If including copies of emails, the best practice is to print the original email to PDF and send as an attachment, preserving the authenticity of the communication. - Annual and three-year reviews will not be part of the dossier but may be consulted by any of the reviewing bodies without violating the obligation to notify the candidate or earlier reviewers.